smrithi-0121/calhacks2025/README.md

 * **Energy Calculator:** Instantly estimates the energy and CO₂ footprint of every AI prompt.
 * **Smart Rewrite Suggestions:** Recommends shorter, more efficient prompt alternatives that maintain intent and clarity.
 * **Impact Tracker:** Visualizes your total energy saved with relatable metrics
-* **Real-Time Insights:** Works within ChatGPT and other AI chat interfaces.
+* **Real-Time Insights:** Works within ChatGPT and other AI chat interfaces and displays counts as you type.
+* **Daily-Life Comparison** Equates energy usage to common activities like charging devices and driving.
 ---
 ## How It Works
-EcoPrompt uses published model energy benchmarks to estimate power consumption per prompt.
+pranAI uses published model energy benchmarks, obtained from a study by TRG DataCenters, to estimate power consumption per prompt.
 When you submit a query, it analyzes token length, model type, and processing complexity to calculate your estimated energy use.
 Then, it suggests a simpler, lower-energy version of your prompt without losing meaning.

 All data stays local to your browser — **no user information is collected or stored.**